matchmore/documentation/documentation.md

 ## Matchmore
 Documentation

-As the fast-growing world of mobile connected objects computing era is becoming a reality, Matchmore aims at becoming the leading cloud- based software platform supporting the creation of highly dynamic proximity-based applications.
+As the fast-growing world of mobile connected objects computing era is becoming a reality, Matchmore aims at becoming the leading cloud-based software platform supporting the creation of highly dynamic proximity-based applications.
 At the heart of our vision is the notion of geomatching, which builds on the location-based publish/subscribe communication model.

 ### Description